girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 - Content Creation in the form of codes or tutorials
 - Preferred language should be English
 - Accepted via [Google Colab](https://colab.research.google.com/)
-- Clear, Consise and Complete.
+- Clear, Concise and Complete.

 2. Video